janm31415/cscript/README.md

      * (int a)              input integer parameter named a
      * (int a, float b)     input integer parameter named a and input floating point parameter named b
      * (int* a, float* b)   input pointers to a list of integers named a, and a list of floats named b.
 These pointers can point to dynamic memory.
 This is the way to use dynamic memory inside a cscript.
- * After the function call parameters brackets {} should be omitted.
+ * After the function call parameters brackets {} can be omitted.

 ### global variables
  * You can create variables in a first cscript that can be used in a second cscript.